Isomorpfishm/Re-ComBind/recombind/README.md

+# Re-ComBind
-# Re-ComBind: An Improvement on the Statistical Framework-based Hybrid Scoring Function to Predict Protein-Ligand Structural Complexes
+## An Improvement on the Statistical Framework-based Hybrid Scoring Function to Predict Protein-Ligand Structural Complexes

 Author: OON Yu Yang.